This “Crafts for Everyone” super page contains lots of frugal and easy Crafting tips.

 Inexpensive photo frames purchased at garage sales can be jazzed up by:

-- Cover the frame in lively paper – comics or whatever.
+- Cover the frame with a lively paper – comics or whatever.

 - Paint dark dull frames in bright colors.